How Drug Addiction Affects Relationships

 2. Protect Yourself From Bad Behaviors

-If the person is manifesting bad behaviours then you must protect yourself.
-While this may be difficult it’s something which must be done.
-Bad behaviours may include things like stealing and / or violent and aggressive outbursts.
+If the person is manifesting bad behaviors then you must protect yourself.
+While this may be difficult it’s something that must be done.
+Bad behaviors may include things like stealing and / or negative outbursts.
 If the person is doing this then it may be time to break off that relationship.
 This can be difficult if the person is a family member, but there are times when it may be necessary to throw them out of the house.

 3. Try to Get Them Help